aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.2 Generate Embedding Function (`generateEmbeddingFunction.js`)
-After securing the API key, this function generates vector embeddings from the user's query.
-It uses an HTTP data source to send the query to Amazon Bedrock, which utilizes the Titan Text Embeddings foundational model to transform the query into into vector embeddings.
-This embedding process is essential for accurately matching the query with relevant data in Pinecone.
+With the API key secured, this function generates vector embeddings from the user's query.
+It uses an HTTP data source to send the query to Amazon Bedrock, which leverages the Titan Text Embeddings model to transform the query into vector embeddings.
+This step is crucial for accurately matching the query with relevant data in Pinecone.

 ```javascript
 import { util } from '@aws-appsync/utils'